This information explains what you and your family can expect toward the end of life and the options you have available.

 Doctors treat confusion and agitation by addressing the underlying cause when possible.
 However, there may be many causes for these symptoms at the end of life.
 Whatever the cause, the symptoms must be treated.
-Usually this involves medicines that help to calm the person.
-The medicines may also help you think more clearly.
+Usually this involves medications that help to calm you.
+The medications may also help you think more clearly.

 - Keep the room well lit during the day.

-- Place a clock close by so you can be aware of the time.
+- Place a clock close by so you can see the time.

 - Minimize noise levels in the room.

 - Continue to help you wear your hearing aids or glasses when possible.